 The Shares will be issued by the Trust, a Delaware statutory trust.
-The Trust will operate pursuant to a trust agreement (the "Trust Agreement") between Wilshire Phoenix Funds, LLC (the "Sponsor") and Delaware Trust Company, as the Trust's trustee (the "Trustee").8 UMB Bank N.A. will act as custodian for the Trust's cash and U.S. treasury assets (the "Cash and Treasury Custodian") and UMB Fund Services, Inc. will act as the transfer agent for the Trust (the "Transfer Agent") and as the administrator of the Trust (the "Administrator") to perform various administrative, accounting and recordkeeping functions on behalf of the Trust.
+The Trust will operate pursuant to a trust agreement (the "Trust Agreement") between Wilshire Phoenix Funds, LLC (the "Sponsor") and Delaware Trust Company, as the Trust's trustee (the "Trustee").14 UMB Bank N.A. will act as custodian for the Trust's cash and U.S. treasury assets (the "Cash and Treasury Custodian'') and UMB Fund Services, Inc. will act as the administrator of the Trust (the "Administrator") to perform various administrative, accounting and recordkeeping functions on behalf of the Trust.
+Broadridge Corporate Issuer Solutions, Inc., will act as the transfer agent for the Trust's Shares.
 Coinbase Custody Trust Company, LLC will act as the Bitcoin custodian for the Trust (the "Bitcoin Custodian") to maintain custody of the Trust's Bitcoin assets in cold storage.